MartinThoma/MartinThoma.github.io/_posts/2014-09-10-one-to-one-tutoring.md

 intensive it gets for the student and the tutor.
 I think the time right before an exam is the time where students learn most.
 If a student doesn't achieve the $\theta_1$ threshold, then the tutor will not have any incentive to help the student to prepare for the exam except for money or friendship.
+This is a good incentive for the student to keep working on excercises, even if he already got enough points to be allowed to write the exam.

 ### One-on-One tutoring: Way 2
 The other possibility would be to enforce a minimum grade for the tutored